Jobyna Lancaster Ralston

 Sunday, November 21, 2004

-The Jobyna Lancaster Ralston-Arlen Birthplace of marker was officially dedicated on Sunday, November 21, 2004, which was the 105th anniversary of her birth.
-Despite it being a rainy and dreary day nearly fifty people (official count 47) braved the weather to witness the historic event.
-Originally scheduled to take place in front of 324 S. Cedar Avenue, near where Ralston was born in 1899, it was decided to move it into the Senior Center building on Elm Avenue, which is on the backside of the block from the Cedar Avenue address.
+The Jobyna Lancaster Ralston-Arlen Birthplace of marker was officially dedicated on Sunday, November 21, 2004, the 105th anniversary of her birth.
+Despite being a rainy and dreary day, 47 people braved the weather to witness the historic event.
+Originally scheduled to take place in front of 324 S. Cedar Avenue, near where Ralston was born in 1899, it was decided to move event into the Senior Center building on Elm Avenue, which is on the backside of the block from the Cedar Avenue address.

 The dedication of the Tennessee Historic Commission marker, which was paid for through private donations, and the showing of the silent film, "Hot Water" after were enjoyed by all with some guest traveling in from as far as Signal Mountain, Soddy Daisy and McMinnville, Tennessee.
 Officials speaking at the event were Marion County Mayor Howell Moss, Marion County Road Commissioner John Graham, South Pittsburg Mayor Bob Sherrill and City Commissioner Bill Stuart.
 South Pittsburg Historic Preservation Society Chairman Bob Hookey emceed the event with Dennis Lambert telling of the history of Jobyna and her legacy.

 Mayor Bob Sherrill read aloud the city proclamation declaring the day officially as Jobyna Lancaster Ralston-Arlen Day.
 Bob Hookey presented certificates of appreciation to marker contributors.
-Rick Arlen, who is the son of Jobyna, was invited to attend the ceremony and do the unveiling, but was unable to attend due health related issues making it difficult to the travel the 2800 miles from California where he and his wife, Mary, reside.
+Rick Arlen, Jobyna's son, was invited to do the unveiling, but unable to attend due to health issues making it difficult to the travel from California where he and his wife, Mary, reside.
 In a letter Mr. Arlen asked that Dennis Lambert do the unveiling in his place.
-With the assistance of Bob Hookey, the marker was unveiled and made public for the first time since its arrival in July 2004.
+With the assistance of Bob Hookey, the marker was unveiled to the public for the first time since its arrival in July 2004.

-Following the event, the silent comedy, "Hot Water" starring world renowned silent comedian Harold Lloyd with Jobyna Ralston as his leading lady was shown on a large screen television to more than 30 visitors who stayed for the hour-long comedy.
+Following the event, the silent comedy, "Hot Water," starring world renowned silent comedian Harold Lloyd with Jobyna Ralston as his leading lady, was shown on a large screen television to more than 30 visitors who stayed for the hour-long comedy.
 The guest laughed and seemed to really enjoy the movie.
-Popcorn, Coca-Cola and other treats were served during the two-hour long dedication event.
+Popcorn, Coca-Cola and other treats were served during the two-hour dedication.

-A short clip about the ceremony was broadcast on Channel 9 WTVC during their 5 PM news cast that evening.
-Covering the event for the newspapers were Faye Glass with the North Jackson Progress and Mark Kelly with the South Pittsburg Hustler.
+A short news clip about the ceremony was broadcast on Channel 9 WTVC that evening.
+Newspapers covering the event were Faye Glass with the North Jackson Progress and Mark Kelly with the South Pittsburg Hustler.

-The Society would like to thank everyone who contributed to the purchase of the marker and to the dedication ceremony.
+The Society thanks all contributors to the purchase of the marker and dedication ceremony.
 Without you Jobyna's legacy would likely have faded into obscurity.
 Now she will be remembered for generations to come.

 Signed: